aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cells/_index.md

 ```

 Finds the cell with the input string.

+**Remarks**

 Returns null (Nothing) if no cell is found.
 NOTE: This member is now obsolete.
 Instead, please use Cells.Find(object,Cell,FindOptions) method with LookInType as LookInType.OnlyFormulas and LookAtType as LookAtType.EntireContent.
 This member will be removed 12 months later since November 2018.
 Aspose apologizes for any inconvenience you may have experienced.

 **Parameters:**
 | Parameter | Type | Description |